| United States

 spaces were retrofitting to reduce excessive radiation doses during normal

+operation.
 The French Government initially

 ordered a second nuclear aircraft carrier (also named the Richelieu) which